 If you're searching for a camp, you might be considering at least 3-5 different options, which at face value all appear to be similar.
 So, if you aren't really sure what sets them apart, ask.
 The camp itself will be the first one to tell you why they're better than the next.
 Compare answers to help you decide which camp your child will attend.

-Active can mean a lot of things, but in this sense, it’s important to note whether a camp actively posts pictures from camps, answers parent questions, and engages with the local community.
+Active can mean a lot of things, but in this sense, it's important to note whether a camp actively posts pictures from camps, answers parent questions, and engages with the local community.
 As a parent, it should give you an extra sense of calm knowing that the camp is real and tangible, and is one that other campers and parents have enjoyed.
-If a camp comes up short in this regard, you then need to ask yourself why.
-Are they hiding something?
+If a camp comes up short in this regard, you need to give that some consideration.

 The Great Schools staff recommends asking for contact info of parents with kids the same age as yours who have previously attended camp, and I agree.
 Just know, most references provided will probably be those who had a positive experience.
 Even so, there are probably certain areas of camp they felt could have been better, so use this as an opportunity to get a detailed account of what camp is really like.

-15. When can I register or sign up for camp?
+14. When can you register or sign up for camp?

-If you’re a bit of a summer planning procrastinator, you’ve probably found that whenever you’re ready to sign up for camp, you’re able to.
-That’s fine.
-However, if you plan ahead in an attempt to beat the rush and secure larger savings, you’ll want to ask when camps first starting taking registrations.
-Some start as early as November.
+If you're a bit of a summer planning procrastinator, you've probably found that whenever you're ready to sign up for camp, you're able to.
+That's fine.
+However, if you plan ahead in an attempt to beat the rush and secure larger savings, you'll want to ask when camps first starting taking registrations.
+Some start as early as November (and it's beneficial for you to register as early as possible).

 If you're more than "a bit" of a summer planning procrastinator, and usually don't look to sign up for camp until summer has already begun, you'll want to see just how long you can wait before enrolling.
 You might need to enroll a week prior to the start of the session, or maybe you can sign up the morning it starts!